z1223343/TCP-communication-between-Python-and-Maltab-Simulink/README.md

 [image1]: ./roadrunner_carla.png

-# UDP/TCP communication bewteen Python and Matlab/Simulink
+# TCP communication bewteen Python and Matlab/Simulink
-**This repository is to give an example and instructions for TCP/UDP communication between Python and Matlab/Simulink**
+**This repository is to give an example and instruction for TCP communication between Python and Matlab&Simulink**

 ## Why Did I Do This